mstuebner/EvernoteSync/src/evernote_sync/secrets/readme.md

-Place all the secret informations in one file per key, named like the attribute holding ONLY the value.
+Place all the secret information in one file per key, named like the attribute holding ONLY the value.
 Files used in evernote_file_upload.py:

 - consumer_key